 It always helps to have a blazing fast PC with the latest Intel i9 septacore processor.

 But if you want to keep the assembly snappy regardless of hardware requirements, here are some pointers:

 The past work week was rather awful for me because I found a bunch of reasons why a design was not going to hold up in real life.

 We basically had to start over, just as we were finishing the design.

 That is why I really urge you to do continuous checks on your assemblies.
 Those checks can take place in the following forms:

 There you have it, the basics of proper assembly design.

 All in all, there are five major tips:

-I have distilled my knowledge down to a thousand words.
+I have distilled my knowledge down to a thousand words (2020 update: now 1200 words, yay).
 Obviously there are more great tips, so please let me know via email if I missed something.